-Remain seated while the bus is in motion.
+Observe the same rules of conduct as in the Remain seated while the bus is in motion. classroom.
+Be courteous, use no profane language.
 Keep all body parts inside the bus.
+Keep the bus clean, no littering.
 Bus driver is authorized to assign seats.
+Cooperate with the driver.
 Eating, drinking or smoking is not permitted on the bus.
+Vandalism may result in immediate loss of ri ding privileges and suspension from school.